 The bridge exercise is one of the best body fitness workouts for athletes.
 Besides, it is an explosive Brazilian jiu-jitsu and wrestling technique.
 As a well-versed beginner white belt, your overall performance will benefit from thoroughly understanding the BJJ bridging move.

-The bridge is well-known Brazilian jiu-jitsu, wrestling, and judo move is used to escape some bad positions.
-It’s a movement performed by lifting your glutes off the ground while engaging your shoulders and feet.
+The bridge is a well-known Brazilian jiu-jitsu, wrestling, and judo move used to escape some wrong positions.
+It’s a movement by lifting your glutes off the ground while engaging your shoulders and feet.

 There is something in this article for everyone, whether you are just starting in Brazilian jiu-jitsu or are an expert.
 So, it provides some helpful advice on improving your game by using the bridge movement in jiu-jitsu.
 Stay tuned!

 BJJ Bridging Exercise Benefits